-- Greenhouse gas intensity of investee companies (Scope 1 & Scope 2) - Violation of UNGC and OECD principles - Board gender diversity - Share of investment involved in controversial weapons - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- Greenhouse gas intensity of investee companies (Scope 1 & Scope 2) - Exposure to companies active in fossil fuel sector - Violation of UNGC and OECD principles - Share of investment involved in controversial weapons - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?

-The sustainable investments made by this sub-fund are aligned to its environmental characteristics.
+The sustainable investments made by the sub-fund are aligned to its environmental characteristics.